gruntwork-io/terraform-kubernetes-helm/README.md

 * Setup, customization, and support for this Module.
-* Modules and submodules for other types of infrastructure, such as VPCs, Docker clusters, databases, and continuous integration.
+* Modules and submodules for other types of infrastructure, such as VPCs, Docker clusters, databases, and continuous integration across major clouds.
 * Modules and Submodules that meet compliance requirements, such as HIPAA.
-* Consulting & Training on AWS, Terraform, and DevOps.
+* Consulting & Training on AWS, GCP, Terraform, and DevOps.

 ## How do I contribute to this Module?